rowanwins/sweepline-intersections/README.md

 Removing the tree structure greatly simplifies the code.
 The tree structure is replaced with a priority queue of segments which is sorted by the x vertex of the right endpoint of the segments.
 A priority queue is already used to sort the vertices which means only 1 data structure is required.

-The package size of this module is 3kb compared to my implementation of the bentley-ottmann algorithm which is 16kb while performance
+The package size of this module is 3kb compared to my implementation of the bentley-ottmann algorithm which is 16kb while performance is typically faster than bentley-ottmann.

 ### Algorithm Steps
 1. Vertices are entered into a priority queue sorted from left to right